krstivoja/fanculo/README.txt

 = Does it work with any theme? =

-Yes, Fanculo works with any WordPress theme that supports Gutenberg blocks.
+Yes, FanCoolo works with any WordPress theme that supports Gutenberg blocks.

 = Is it compatible with WordPress multisite? =

-Yes, Fanculo is fully compatible with WordPress multisite installations.
+Yes, FanCoolo is fully compatible with WordPress multisite installations.

 == Screenshots ==